SaratogaLibrary/LibCal-Events-Local-Database/examples/json-providers/README.md

   - Provide this parameter (with or without any value at all) and it will prevent events that do not have an associated image from being returned
     Example: `?images` or `?images=1` or `?images=false`

+- Online

+  > Limit the returned results to only those that are either available in-person, or available online (hybrid are returned regardless)

+  - Provide this parameter with a true (1) or false (0) value and it will filter the events by its online capability
+    Example: `?online=0` or `?online=1`

 - All

   > Return events from both public *and private* calendars